LudovicRousseau/sandbox/README_CCID.md

 ===================

 The driver uses the debug function provided by pcscd.
-So if pcscd sends its debug to stdout (pcscd --foreground) then the CCID driver will also send its debug to stdout.
+So if pcscd sends its debug to stdout (`pcscd --foreground`) then the CCID driver will also send its debug to stdout.
 If pcscd sends its debug to syslog (by default) then the CCID driver will also send its debug to syslog.

-You can change the debug level using the Info.plist configuration file.
+You can change the debug level using the `Info.plist` configuration file.
-The Info.plist is installed, by default, in `/usr/local/pcsc/drivers/ifd-ccid.bundle/Contents/Info.plist` or set the environment variable `LIBCCID_ifdLogLevel`.
+The `Info.plist` file is installed, by default, in `/usr/local/pcsc/drivers/ifd-ccid.bundle/Contents/Info.plist` or set the environment variable `LIBCCID_ifdLogLevel`.

-The debug level is set in the ifdLogLevel field.
+The debug level is set in the `ifdLogLevel`  field.
 It is a binary OR combination of 4 different levels.
 - 1: critical: important error messages
 - 2: info:     informative messages like what reader was detected